Desexing

 Dog desexing

-We recommend desexing your puppies around 5-6 months.
-During your puppy’s first vet consultation, the vet will take you through the procedure and the best time to desex your puppy.
+We recommend desexing your pets after puberty; either after their heat period in females or after 18-24 months in males.
+During your puppy’s first vet consultation, the vet will take you through the procedure and the best time to desex your pet.
 This may differ depending on the dog breed or the health of the dog.

 Female dog desexing